meyskens/x-www-browser-forward/README.md

 2) Place the client as `/usr/bin/x-www-browser` in the containers
 3) Make the server run as a service (insert SystemD here)
 4) Link the `/var/run/browser.sock` socket to the container

+Note: it doesn't work in every app yet due some diversity.
+It works in Slack!